CraneStation/wasmtime-wasi/docs/WASI-possible-future-features.md

 # Possible Future Features

-This are features we're interetsed in, but don't have yet.
+This are features we're interested in, but don't have yet.

 ## File Locking